rmichak/ITP150-FA25/ITP150-Capstone-Project.md

 #### Step 2: Define the StudentManagementSystem Class (30 points)
 1. **Create a StudentManagementSystem Class** (10 points):
-   - This class will manage multiple students using a dictionary where each student's ID is the key and the Student object is the value.
+   - This class will manage multiple students using a dictionary where each student's ID is the key, and the Student object is the value.

 2. **Initialize the System** (10 points):
    - Write an `__init__` method to initialize an empty dictionary to store students.